wwnorton/design-system/docs/button.md

 - A button submits an action or data, toggles something on the interface, or may navigate to another section or page.
 - A button is a standalone call-to-action with space or visual emphasis around it.
 - A button should have a meaningful label that communicates the action that users can take.
-- Space (Up) and Enter (Down) activates the button.
+- `Accessibility` Space (Up) and Enter (Down) activates the button.
 Buttons may move or retain focus when activated.

 ### Button Dos:
 - Do indicate the most important action on a page or region with a high-emphasis Primary button.